dataanon/data-anon/README.md

 # Data::Anonymization
-Afraid of using production data due to privacy issues?
-Data Anonymization is a tool that helps you build anonymized production data dumps which you can use for performance testing, security testing, debugging and development.
+Data Anonymization tool helps build anonymized production data dumps, which you can use for performance testing, security testing, debugging and development.
-Tool is implemented in Kotlin.
-Works with Java & Kotlin.
+Tool is implemented in Kotlin, and works with Java & Kotlin.

 [![Build Status](https://travis-ci.org/dataanon/data-anon.svg?branch=master)](https://travis-ci.org/dataanon/data-anon)